You are here

 10. The extent to which counsel may influence the length of the discovery period, extensions, trial dates, etc.

 Judge Collier generally defers to reasonable attorney input at the scheduling conference as to the length of the discovery period and as to the month for a trial date.
-Reasonable extensions that do not affect the trial date or the Court's ability to consider a dispositive motion are more likely to be granted that other extensions.
+Reasonable extensions that do not affect the trial date or the Court's ability to consider a dispositive motion are more likely to be granted than other extensions.

 11. The average amount of time allowed for discovery in a standard case.